cosmos/cosmos-sdk/docs/rfc/PROCESS.md

 5. Merged RFCs SHOULD NOT be pruned.

-6. If there is consensus and enough feedback, an ADR can be written on
+6. If there is consensus and enough feedback then the RFC can be accepted.

+> Note: An RFC is written when there is no working group or team session on the problem.
+RFC's are meant as a distributed white boarding session.
+If there is a working group on the proposal there is no need to have an RFC as there is synchornous whiteboarding going on.

 ### RFC status